Light as a Feather (TV series): Casting

 On June 4, 2018, it was announced that Liana Liberato, Haley Ramm, Ajiona Alexus, Brianne Tju, Peyton List, Dylan Sprayberry, Jordan Rodrigues, Brent Rivera, and Dorian Brown Pham had been cast in the series' main roles.
 On February 5, 2019, it was confirmed that Liberato, Ramm, and Tju would return for the second season.
 On April 3, 2019, it was confirmed that Rodrigues, Sprayberry, and Rivera would return for the second season.
 On April 3, 2019, it was also announced that Katelyn Nacon, Kira Kosarin, Froy Gutierrez, Adriyan Rae, Alex Wassabi, Alisa Allapach, Robyn Lively, and Alan and Alex Stokes would join the cast for the second season.

 Filming

 Principal photography for the series began on June 4, 2018, and ended on July 31, 2018, in Los Angeles, California.

 Reception

+Critical response

 The series has been met with a mixed response from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the first season holds a 50% approval rating with critics with an average rating of 4.75 out of 10 based on 10 reviews.